 Among other things, this perspective addresses the existence of dualities, or multiple realities, and recognizes that each of these have their own validity - while are at the same time being able to see how these competing or alternative realities are exaggerated and manipulated by polarized political narratives and identities.
 While acknowledging that both sides of the issue do indeed have capacity to provoke anger, taking the perspective of both/and serves as an invitation for all sides to make something positive together.
 Most importantly, this is an example of a cosmopolitan sensibility or “social eloquence” (Pearce, 1989, p.
 169) which speaks to the potential to create a new understanding among presently divided elements of society by re-imagining our public dialogue about potentially divisive issues.
 This type of eloquence shifts our attention to coordination, or the way we communicate about things that matter most to us, and away from the filters of coherence that shape the way we respond to content of messages.
-This shift further serves to open a space of expanded awareness of the multi-dimensional moral hierarchy underlying the way we communicate about these things (Haidt, 2012).
+This shift further serves to open a space of expanded awareness of the multi-dimensional moral hierarchy underlying the way we communicate about these issues (Haidt, 2012).

 Moral Conflict and Mental Health

 There are good reasons that we should turn to the experience of military service members in our efforts to make sense of the moral dynamics and complexities involved in our current polarized social context.
 Above all else, members of the military service are bound together by a sense of honor and loyalty to each other, and dedication to a higher purpose than self.
 This sense of obligation, rightness of action, and commitment or duty is a deeply embodied force within these communities, acting as a moral order or “moral logical force” which determines a “common sense” of how to act into given situations (Penman & Jensen, 2019, p.
 41).
 When failures of purpose and intention occur in the face of such deeply-held personal and ethical commitments, the resulting sense of failure or betrayal at the individual level has great potential for harm to the individual psyche.
-At the collective level, such faliures (or perceived failures) also have implications for alerting us to moral conflicts or inconsistencies at the collective or society level (Mosak & Maniacci, 1999, p.
+At the collective level, such failures (or perceived failures) also have implications for alerting us to moral conflicts or inconsistencies at the collective or society level (Mosak & Maniacci, 1999, p.
 6).
 It is therefore incumbent of the society in whose name these individuals are serving to engage in public discourse to listen to these experiences, take heed, learn from them, and consider their deeper implications.
 It is not only the right thing to do for them, but also strengthens the social fabric, and ultimately, in keeping with Adler’s theory of social feeling (Gemeinschaftsgefuhl), enhances the mental health of individuals within the society.